“Let’s get an Airbnb so that we can cook our own meals.”

 Check out this calculator to see how much money you can make.

-Here’s how you can make money from listing your place on Airbnb…
+Here’s how you can make money from hosting on Airbnb…

 Step #1: Decide what you want to list on Airbnb.